Pancakes made healthy with whole wheat flour, cottage cheese & the sweetener of your choice! Fluffy & delicious – impressive!Jump to Recipe

 Stop, don’t go!
-These pancakes are totally delicious – you’d never suspect they are a healthier pancake made with cottage cheese & whole wheat flour!
+These pancakes are totally delicious – you’d never suspect they were a healthy pancake made with cottage cheese & whole wheat flour!

 Recently I’ve been working on recipes for a diabetic in my family.
 Pancakes were definitely something they missed, so I set out to make some good low-carb pancakes.

-I made these Flax Pancakes and they were a HUGE hit from all that have tried them.
+I made these Flax Pancakes (click for recipe) and they have been a HUGE hit from all that have tried them.
 I must say, they’re pretty darn impressive for being just about carb-free.

 I make a few savory style pancakes with cottage cheese and decided to try them out as a more sweet breakfast pancake.